Not a big ol’ nerd for personal finance and real estate like I am?

 No sweat.
 We’ll keep the math simple.

 After all, math is a lot more fun when you’re calculating your future riches, right?
-Break out a cocktail napkin (and a cocktail to match), because it really is that simple.
+Break out a cocktail napkin (and a cocktail to match), because calculating cap rates for real estate investments really are that simple.

 Pretty easy, right?

 The real meat of how to calculate cap rates in real estate actually lies in calculating net operating income.
 The math is easy enough: the total annual rents (gross income), minus the following expenses:

 - Property taxes

 Again, the math is easy — the hard part is accurately forecasting each expense number.
 Knowing that a property will require $2,400 in maintenance and repairs each year on average, rather than $1,500.

 Let’s continue our example above, with the $100,000 property.
 Say the property rents for $1,500/month, for a gross annual income of $18,000.
 To calculate the net operating income, we’ll subtract out: